Grow Financial Federal Credit Union

 2. Stash an emergency fund.

 As you’re preparing physically, remember to prepare financially, as well.
 It’s always wise to have at least three to six months of living expenses in a place you can easily access, such as a Grow Basic Savings Account, to cover the cost of any unforeseen situations.
 That’s especially true after an emergency.
-Plus, it’s good to keep some cash on hand in a safe location.
+It’s also important to keep some cash on hand in a safe location.
 You never know when ATMs or terminals might be temporarily down after extreme weather, so stash some cash just in case.

 3. Check your insurance coverage.